 Another alternative would be to have them discover that they actually need the prophecy to come true!
 What if the alternative is worse?
 What if it’s one of those situations where the good guys have to go through some sort of “trial by fire” in order to prove themselves or get to the good stuff on the other side?

 WARNING: When this variation on the prophecy-plot appears in literature and on TV, it usually centers around the idea of free will: do the PCs have free will?
 Can they change the future, or are they enslaved to it?
-Because of this, it's important that you allow them to have their free will--otherwise you defeat the whole theme of the plot.
-Don't decide ahead of time exactly how the plot will come out and then push the party into that end-point.
-Figure out what's likely, what's possible, and how, and then set your party loose.
-(If you need more information on the free will issue, there's a whole series of articles in our RPG resources.)
+Because of this, it’s important that you allow them to have their free will–otherwise you defeat the whole theme of the plot.
+Don’t decide ahead of time exactly how the plot will come out and then push the party into that end-point.
+Figure out what’s likely, what’s possible, and how, and then set your party loose.

 #4.
 Non-player characters (NPCs) are the focus of the prophecies